- Why Shopify Store Speed Matters?

 - Does Shopify’s hosting affect store speed?

 Every second counts in eCommerce.
 A slow Shopify store doesn’t just frustrate customers—it kills sales.
-Research indicates that a one-second delay results in a 7% decrease in conversions.
+Research indicates that a one-second delay reduces conversions by 7%.
 That’s real money walking away because pages won’t load fast enough.

 High bounce rates, cart abandonment, and lost revenue—these problems often stem from one primary cause: poor Shopify store performance.
 The math is brutal but simple.
 Faster sites make more money.